Engin-Boot/pong-stage-HarishMurugancoolz/Stage0/ballMovement.md

   When ball moves towards player 2 slab.

-  Then check ball escaped player 2 slab module.
+  Then check ball escaped player 2 slab module is triggered